Seabury School: History

 In September 1989, Seabury School opened with eighteen students, two teachers and parent volunteer aides.
-Mrs. Field donated her first year of teaching and administration.
-Wenda Collins was the upper primary grade teacher.
-Fisher started the school library with used books and 20 years of National Geographic magazines.
-The founding Board of Directors included Fisher, financial and legal professionals Ed Opstad (board president) and Scott Jablon, educators Manvel Schauffler and Mary Helen Robinson, and child psychologist Richard Borton.

 By September 1990, Seabury had 38 students, a director, three teachers, three aides, a set of bylaws and an ever-expanding set of policies.
 In 1992, the school was accepted as a candidate member of the Pacific Northwest Association of Independent Schools.

 In the fall of 1993, enrollment had expanded so Seabury offered a full academic program of classes for students in preschool through grade six, including French language instruction.
-In 2009, Seabury continued fulfilling its vision of establishing academic schools for students by opening a middle school for gifted students in grades 6-8 within the heart of downtown Tacoma.
+In 2009, Seabury opened a middle school for gifted students in grades 6-8 in downtown Tacoma.
 Seabury buses its students between the sites.

 Lower School

 Seabury's Lower School is located in its original location in Northeast Tacoma, and houses pre-kindergarten through fifth grades.
 The campus has expanded to include administrative offices, a Media Center and library and expanded outdoor play space.

 In fall 2010, the Early Learning Center at Seabury School changed from a preschool and kindergarten program to a 4-year-old pre-kindergarten and kindergarten program.